pulavarthi/DeepLearning.ai-Summary/4- Convolutional Neural Networks/Readme.md

   - Fully connected     `#FC`

 ### Pooling layers
+- Pooling is applied to each channel independently unlike convolution
 - Other than the conv layers, CNNs often uses pooling layers to reduce the size of the inputs, speed up computation, and to make some of the features it detects more robust.
 - Max pooling example:
   - ![](Images/02.png)